 I'm a reporter in Washington, D.C. and spend most of my time in the weeds of environmental and climate policy.

 I cover the environmental beat for Mother Jones magazine, which was named the 2017 National Magazine of the Year.
 My work has been published in more than a dozen other outlets in print and online.
 I am a former staff writer for The New Republic and an ex-editor for Grist, after getting my start at ThinkProgress.
-I've written for magazines like Monocle, BookForum, and In These Times, while my writing is regularly reprinted by Huffington Post, Newsweek, Wired, Slate, Wired, City Lab, and other outlets that partner through Climate Desk.
-I'm also, of course, on Twitter, and promise people have even told me they like my feed in real-life.
+I've written for magazines like Monocle, BookForum, and In These Times, while my writing has been reprinted by Huffington Post, Newsweek, Wired, Slate, Wired, City Lab, and the 16 outlets that partner through Climate Desk.
+I'm also, of course, on Twitter.

 I've written extensively on public lands, climate science, energy markets, and international climate policy, while my beat in the Trump administration has focused especially on making an opaque EPA more transparent.
 I profiled EPA administrator Scott Pruitt for the cover story of the March/April 2018 Mother Jones issue.

 In 2017, I uncovered an EPA contract awarded to a Republican firm that specialized in war-room style media monitoring.
 The story led U.S. senators to call for investigations into the unusual nature of the no-bid contract, and dozens of outlets to follow up on the story.
 Ultimately, the contract was canceled after the public scrutiny.